Seasonal allergies cause itchy skin, a runny nose, sneezing, and sometimes itchy or watery, bloodshot eyes.

 An antihistamine, taken by mouth or used as a nasal spray, can be used instead of or in addition to a corticosteroid nasal spray.
 Antihistamines are often used with a decongestant, such as pseudoephedrine, taken by mouth.

 Many antihistamine-decongestant combinations are available over the counter as a single tablet.
 However, people with high blood pressure should not take a decongestant unless a doctor recommends it and monitors its use.
 Also, people who take a monoamine oxidase inhibitors (a type of antidepressant) cannot take a product that combines an antihistamine and a decongestant.
+These combination drugs should not be used in young children.

 Antihistamines may have side effects, particularly anticholinergic effects Anticholinergic: What Does It Mean? .
 They include sleepiness, dry mouth, blurred vision, constipation, difficulty with urination, confusion, and light-headedness.